TobiasGrand/-data-extraction-themes.github.io/README.md

 The source for the R files was: https://github.com/pzhaonet/mindr

-Publication: Issues, challenges and recommendations for economic evaluation of orphan drugs: an umbrella review
+Publication: Issues, challenges and opportunities for economic evaluation of orphan drugs in rare diseases: an umbrella review
 Journal: Pharmacoeconomics
 Author information: Tobias Sydendal Grand, Shijie Ren, James Hall, Daniel Oudin Åström, Stephane Regnier, and Praveen Thokala